Kelach/COE-332-Software-Engineering-and-Design/homework07/README.md

-# Human Genome API using Flask + Redis
+# Human Genome Flask API w/ Kubernetes Clusters

 ## Project Objective

-This Flask application uses a persistent Redis database to enable users to query and parse gene information from the HUGO (Human Genome Organization) Genome Nomenclature Committee Dataset.
+This Flask application is the same as shown in [homework06](https://github.com/Kelach/coe-332-sp23/tree/main/homework06), but now this application can deployed using Kubernetes (K8) Clusters.
+As mentioned previously, this Flask API uses a persistent database with Redis, and enables users to query and parse gene information from the HUGO (Human Genome Organization) Genome Nomenclature Committee Dataset.

+- **NOTE:**This application currently does not support making requests from outside of the K8 cluster.
+Therefore, once the application is fully deployed, you will have to "enter" into the K8 cluster environment to make queries to the Flask application.

 - ### Redis Database

-  Snapshots of the Redis database are saved locally into a folder named `data` to preserve the memory of the database when the application is not running.
-When running this application for the first time, the Redis database will be empty.
+  Instead of being saved locally, the Redis database is kept persistent using a `persistent volume claim` which is a storage resource provided by K8 that behaves like a global file storage system for all pods that are run within the cluster. (see all the [K8 objects](#kubernetes-config-files) for more information)

 - ### Docker Support
-  Docker must be installed to run this application.
-In addition, The Flask and Redis services can be orchestrated using Docker Compose.
+  You must have Docker installed to run this application ([install Docker here](https://docs.docker.com/get-docker/)).
+In addition, you must have access to the command line tool `kubectl` (running this application in a K8 cluster without `kubtctl` is very inconvenient).

 ## Data Set
 - ### Description
   The HGNC (HUGO Gene Nomenclature Committee) dataset provides standardized names and symbols for human genes, which helps to reduce ambiguity and confusion in the scientific community.
 In addition to gene names and symbols, the dataset contains information on gene descriptions, aliases, chromosome locations, protein products, gene families, and orthologs.
 The HGNC dataset is frequently updated and freely available.

 - ### Access
   The gene dataset can be accessed from the [HUGO Gene Nomenclature Committee Dataset Website](https://www.genenames.org/download/archive/).
-This application makes a requests to the

 ## Script/Configs